 The primary role of the Student Senate is to bring a more diverse “Catholic student voice” to the school board.
 Senators act as an advisory body to the Student Trustees in order to provide a wider perspective on issues that face students in our Catholic schools.
 Student Senators also have the opportunity to “self determine” their roles.
 They may choose to develop initiatives that will promote and develop leadership throughout Halton.
 One example of this is the organization of the annual student conference.

 Interested in Becoming a Member?

-If you are a secondary school student and interested in becoming a member of the Student Senate for the 2012-2013 school year, please speak with your Principal or Vice-Principal.
+If you are a secondary school student and interested in becoming a member of the Student Senate, please speak with your Principal or Vice-Principal.